 2> perform DRB addition or reconfiguration as specified in 5.3.5.6.5.

-1> release all SDAP entities, if any, that have no associated DRB as specified in TS 37.324 [xx] section 5.1.2.
+1> release all SDAP entities, if any, that have no associated DRB as specified in TS 37.324 [xx] section 5.1.2, and indicate the release of the SDAP entities and identities of each PDU Session of the released SDAP entities to upper layers.